The definitive guide to crafting captivating customer testimonials

 By advertising your relationship with big-name brands, you establish your company’s credibility and capacity to provide enterprise-level solutions.

 There are two things to consider when generating customer testimonials—what type of story you want to tell and which client relationship would best illustrate it.

 Say the team recognizes that Zendesk needs more content showcasing the benefits of self-service software.
-Those team members will look for a customer who has had great success implementing Zendesk’s help desk software or chatbot technology.
+Those team members will look for a happy customer who has had great success implementing Zendesk’s help desk software or chatbot technology.